godka/godka/README.md

 ### Hi all

-I am a Ph.D. candidate in the Department of Computer Science and Technology at Tsinghua University, advised by Prof. Lifeng Sun.
+I am a Ph.D. in the Department of Computer Science and Technology at Tsinghua University, advised by Prof. Lifeng Sun.
 I mainly focus on research in multimedia network streaming, including transmitting streams, overlay path construction and edge-assisted content delivery.